 According to the confirmations issued by the Company's Series B Warrants holders in July 2019, the holders of Series B Warrants has unconditionally and irrevocably waived and cancelled the Tranche II of Series B Warrants.
-The fair value gain of warrants for the year ended December 31, 2019 was amounting to RMB5,644.
+The fair value gain of warrants for the years ended December 31, 2019 and 2020 was amounting to RMB5,644 and nil, respectively.

-Accounting of warrants
+Accounting of warrants for purchase preferred shares

-The warrant is a freestanding instrument and is recorded as liability in accordance with ASC 480, Distinguishing Liabilities from Equity .
+The warrant is a freestanding instrument and is recorded as liability in accordance with ASC 480, Distinguishing Liabilities from Equity.